18F/before-you-ship/_pages/ato/levels.md

 Storing [PII](../../security/pii/) always raises the level to at least `moderate` for the `confidentiality` and `integrity` objectives.

+If there is any authorization or authentication being done, it is _likely_ at the `moderate` level for all metrics.

 Just because we need `availability: high`, doesn't mean it needs `confidentiality: high` or `integrity: high`.
 These determinations are important for later tailoring of system controls.

 ### Selecting the overall impact level